 4. Invest in an Exercise Mat

-I recently picked up a great exercise mat with a carrying strap at Walmart in Playa del Carmen and use it just about every day where I do a nice long stretch before heading to the park to exercise.
+I recently picked up a great exercise mat at Walmart and use it just about every day when I do a nice long stretch before heading to the park to exercise.
 Even if I am not going to the park, it is a great way to start my day.
 Just throw on some comfy clothes and get stretching.
-If you are not venturing out and are an online shopper, you can pick up a good one here.

 5. Swim (beach or pool)